Gent Strazimiri: Career

-Strazimiri became a member of the DP in 1990, this was during the fall of communism in Albania.
+Strazimiri became a member of the DP in 1990 during the fall of communism in Albania.
 During 1996 and 1998 he became vice head of Forumi Rinor i Partise Demokratike (FRPD) in Tirana, and became a member of the national democratic council and of FRPD.
 From 1998 until 2000 he was the chairman of FRPD.
 In 2001 he was the spokesperson of the opposition coalition Union for Victory Coalition, which included DP, Liberal Democratic Union, Movement of Legality Party, National Front and the Republican Party of Albania.
 During 2002 and 2005 he was the advisor to the president of the DP.
 From 2005 till 2009 he was the secretary of DP, and in 2009 he was chosen as member of parliament from the voting district Tirana.

 Deputy Minister of Interior Affairs

 Strazimiri was Deputy Minister of Interior from 2007 to 2009 for the DP, while Bujar Nishani was Minister of Interior.
 Strazimiri is known for his zero tolerance against organized crime in Albania and he was one of the main forces behind a bilateral agreement to combat organized crime.
 This agreement was signed by Czech Interior Minister and Gent Strazimiri, leads to a higher level of cooperation between the two countries to combat narcotics trafficking, arms trafficking and human trafficking.